-Play around with the different herbs and spices listed on our site.
+Play around with the different herbal flavor enhancers listed on our site.
 Plus, all the other herbs that are good for quick infusions.
 These leaves out root or tonic herbs that need to be simmered, but includes herbs like:

 It is good to use herbs that do not require decocting (see herbal tea preparation), but you can actually get some medicinal value out of roots or barks by grinding them up if you absolutely want them in your tea.